-In what I have observed over the years, the struggle for acceptance of being gay is quite common for gay people as is the desire to suppress their feelings of same sex attraction.
-There are gay men who have taken up heterosexual marriage and family life in an effort to conform to the expectations of their families and the wider society only to have their marriages fail when they found they could not suppress the feelings of same sex attraction.
-I have met such men over the years and their experiences of marital breakdown, estrangement from their children in some cases, is not something I would wish on anyone.
+In what I observed over the years, the struggle for acceptance of being gay is quite common for gay people as is the desire to suppress their feelings of same sex attraction.
+There are gay men who take up heterosexual marriage and family life in an effort to conform to the expectations of their families and the wider society only to have their marriages fail when they found they could not suppress the feelings of same sex attraction.
+I met such men over the years and their experiences of marital breakdown, estrangement from their children in some cases, is not something I would wish on anyone.
 I turned to Christianity, Roman Catholicism in particular, in an effort to find a more positive identity, even considering taking up religious life with the Congregation of St. Basil, thinking I could find fulfillment in a life of celibacy and piety while I suppressed my homosexuality.
 However, the Catholic community of which I was a part were accepting and loving of me as a gay man and encouraged me to accept who I am.
-I have since fallen away from Roman Catholicism, but continue to have a soft spot for the Catholic community that welcomed me.
+I am no longer Roman Catholic, but still have a soft spot for the Catholic community that welcomed me.

 The best response I can think of when confronted with religious people who insist being gay is either a choice or a sickness is to tell them, paraphrasing the quote from Goethe, is “God made me this way; if you have an issue with my being gay, take it up with God.”
 The best thing you can offer to someone who is sexually confused or questioning is encourage them not to worry and not be in a hurry to declare one way or the other their sexual preferences.
 The most important thing for anyone is to be true to yourself and not try to conform to the expectations of those around you be they gay or straight.